Updated June 15, 2022

 In general, a car warranty covers defects or damage that occurs to one of its components during normal use.
 These components may include the engine, fuel system, gearbox and clutch, steering mechanisms, brakes, electrical systems, and air conditioning.
 There are also warranties that include other perks like roadside assistance to help you out if you get stranded on the road and require emergency help.

-When you shop around for warranties, you’ll find that some cover many parts while others have more exclusions.
+When you shop around for warranties, you’ll find that some cover many parts, while others have more exclusions.
 Of course, the ones that offer more comprehensive coverage tend to be more expensive than warranties with basic coverage.

 When you buy a car, you can’t expect it to remain in optimal condition forever.
 You should realize that its parts will wear out over time, no matter how new or luxurious it is.
-Unfortunately, car warranties do not cover normal wear and tear.
+Unfortunately, car warranties don’t cover normal wear and tear.
 Instead, they pay to replace the parts that you need to replace ahead of time.

 For example, brake pads need to be replaced every 25,000 to 65,000 miles.
-It’s unlikely that a car warranty will cover the cost to replace them when you hit 25,000 miles.
+It’s unlikely that a car warranty will cover the cost to replace them once you hit 25,000 miles.
 Also, a car warranty won’t pay for other parts that will likely wear down from regular use, like brakes, windshield wipers, and headlight bulbs.